The Legend of Zelda: Rebel Assassin

 He would have loved to have stayed and experienced the town at night.
 Youthful impulses tugged at him, tempting him with the prospect of a night's worth of excitement.
 The happy, laughing faces around him were seductive.
 It took an effort, but he pushed it way, buried it until at least the next day.
 He knew better than to be distracted while he was on duty.
 Tomorrow they were all on leave for the coronation.
 Tomorrow, he could relax without fear or regret.

 The prey threw a fearful glance back in their direction.
+He knew was being pursued.
 Link raised his crossbow, feeling the drawstring tighten with a twang.

 "Harkinian!" he shouted.
 "Stop!"

 Link knew he had made a mistake from the hiss that escaped from his Commander's lips.
 Big Rivero DiSott bellowed in laughter.
-He was considered to be the most vicious of the assassins, and the thick scars on his face and torso were a testament to that.
+The most vicious of the group, with thick scars on his face and torso as a testament to that.
 What he lacked in the atypical assassin grace, he made up for in sheer brawn.
 Though he seemed to hold most people in disdain, he always had an extra slab of hot anger ready for Link.
 It was a shame that they both worked in the same squadron.

-"You don't mention the prey's name in public, boy," the big man quivered as he spoke in his deep tones.
+"Mistake number two, boy," the big man quivered as he spoke in his deep tones.
+"You gave the name away."

-Link felt the shame sting him, but he kept his modified crossbow trained on the fleeing man.
+The shame stung, but Link kept his modified crossbow trained on the fleeing man.
 Seeing a raised weapon made the townsfolk flee in greater panic and the assassins stopped running, standing as the calm eye in the whirlwind of people around them.

 "What are you doing?"
 Rivero continued.
 "You won't be able to strike him from here, little boy.
 Besides you're spooking the people.
-Aren't assassins supposed to be hidden at all times, or are you trying to get us demoted to the regulars like all the other sheep?"
+Mistake number one - you disengaged too early.
+Everyone saw us.
+You trying to get us demoted?"

 The taunt ignited cold determination that ran in Link's veins.
 He narrowed his eyes, fixing the point of the arrow on the prey's leg.